 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate Fitch Ratings Right-Center Biased based on political affiliation to the Republican party.
-We also rate them High for factual reporting due to a clean fact check record.
+We also rate them High for factual reporting due to a clean fact-check record.

 Factual Reporting: HIGH

 Fitch Ratings, Inc. is now one of the big three credit rating agencies based in the USA.
 They provide assessments for investors regarding the creditworthiness of companies and countries, credit ratings, commentary, and research.
-Hearst is the owner of Fitch Group which includes Fitch Ratings Inc. Ian Linnell is President of Fitch Ratings and Paul Taylor is the senior vice president of Hearst as well as president and chief executive officer of Fitch Group.
+Hearst is the owner of Fitch Group, including Fitch Ratings Inc. Ian Linnell is the President of Fitch Ratings and Paul Taylor is the senior vice president of Hearst as well as president and chief executive officer of Fitch Group.

 Funded by / Ownership

-Marc Ladreit de Lacharrière is a French businessman and through his company Fimalac S.A, he owned 20% of the Fitch Group jointly with Hearst.
-In December 2018, according to Le Monde, Marc Ladreit de Lacharrière who is close to center-right former French prime minister and 2017 presidential candidate François Fillon, was sentenced to an eight-month suspended prison sentence.
-According to a BBC article “Mrs. Fillon made €100,000 writing just a handful of articles for a literary publication La Revue des Deux Mondes.
+Marc Ladreit de Lacharrière is a French businessman, and through his company Fimalac S.A, he owned 20% of the Fitch Group jointly with Hearst.
+In December 2018, according to Le Monde, Marc Ladreit de Lacharrière, who is close to center-right former French prime minister and 2017 presidential candidate François Fillon, was sentenced to an eight-month suspended prison sentence.
+According to a BBC article, “Mrs. Fillon made €100,000 writing just a handful of articles for a literary publication La Revue des Deux Mondes.
 The magazine is owned by a billionaire friend of the family, Marc Ladreit de Lacharrière.”

 In December 2018, Hearst announced that “it has purchased from Fimalac S.A. an additional 20 percent interest in global financial information services company Fitch Group, bringing Hearst’s equity interest to 100 percent.”
-Finally, according to Open Secrets Hearst has donated 70% to Republican candidates and causes in 2020.
+Finally, according to Open Secrets, Hearst has donated 70% to Republican candidates and causes in 2020.